-- Suppose B reduces to A via a transformation R. - The input x is an instance of B. - The output R(x) is an instance of A. - R(x) may not span all possible instances of A. - So some instances of A may never appear in the reduction.
+- Suppose B reduces to A via a transformation R. - The input x is an instance of B. - The output R(x) is an instance of A. - R(x) may not span all possible instances of A.^b - So some instances of A may never appear in the range of the reduction R.